AndrasKovacs/normalization-bench/README.md

 worse than GHC elsewhere.
 The effect of free memory RTS options was huge here: 2-10x speedup.

 __Coq__.
-I note that while some benchmarks (e.g. cbv Nat) benefited enormously from the free memory for GC, some of them slowed down 10-30%.
-Overal the free memory RTS setting performed better.
+I note that while some benchmarks (e.g. cbv natural numbers) benefited enormously from the free memory for GC, some of them slowed down 10-30%.
+Overal the free memory RTS setting performed better than defaults.
 It's worth noting that native_compute performs significantly worse than OCaml HOAS, though the two should be similar; probably native_compute does not use flambda optimization options at all.

-__smalltt__ is slower than the barebones interpreter, which is as expected, because smalltt has an evaluator which does significantly more bookkeeping (serving elaboration purposes).
+__smalltt__ is slower than the barebones GHC interpreter, which is as expected, because smalltt has an evaluator which does significantly more bookkeeping (serving elaboration purposes).

 General comments.
-- Stack space was an issue with JITs.
-All of those have very inadequate stack space defaults.
+- Stack space was an issue with JITs, OCaml and Coq.
+All of these have very inadequate stack space defaults.
 The UX of increasing stack space was best with Scala, where I applaud JVM for at least providing a platform-independent stack size option, although sbt specifically has a [bug](https://github.com/sbt/sbt/issues/5181) which required me to set options via SBT_OPTS environment variable, instead of program flags.
 In contrast, F# and nodejs don't seem to have such option, and I had to use `ulimit`.
+OCaml and Coq have a stack limit option in `OCAMLRUNPARAM`, but when I maxed that out I still got overflow errors, so I used `ulimit` here as well, which worked.
-- All solutions benefit dramatically from throwing more memory at GC.
+- Most solutions benefit from throwing more memory at GC, some dramatically.
 GHC solutions & smalltt had 3-6 times speedup from `-A1G`.
 Scala and nodejs performance becomes dismal without free RAM; I plan to put these numbers up here as well.
 I suspect that F# is crippled by the same issues, but I was not able to use options to throw more memory at it.
-I also don't know how to throw memory at Coq.
 - Startup time in nodejs is excellent, but F# and Scala are rather sluggish.
 GC pause variance is way more in the non-GHC solutions, with occasional multi-second pauses in nodejs and Scala.